groditi/blsR/cran-comments.md

  * There was a NOTE in a prior version regarding an Imports not being imported-from.
 The package was not being used and has been moved to Suggests.
+ * RHUB NOTE under windows: checking for detritus in the temp directory Found the following files/directories:
+     'lastMiKTeXException'

 ## Resubmission
 This is a resubmission.
 In this version I have: